-In 2018, the total debt of all U.S. households was a whopping $13.5 trillion according to a report from the Federal Reserve Bank of New York.
+In 2023, the total debt of all U.S. households reached a whopping $17.06 trillion, according to a report from the Federal Reserve Bank of New York.

 If you’re carrying a large debt load, be prepared to spend about 15% of your income on reducing it.
 Why so much?
 Because if you make only minimum payments on your credit cards and other loans, the interest charges will continue to pile up.